sysustrange/microservices-demo/hw2.md

 ![Screen Shot 2020-03-03 at 10.32.53 PM](img/Screen%20Shot%202020-03-03%20at%2010.32.53%20PM.png)

-We decomment the following lines in microservices-demo/microservices-demo/kubernetes-manifests/frontend.yaml as following
+We decomment the following lines in microservices-demo/microservices-demo/kubernetes-manifests/frontend.yaml as following.
+As we said, this will deploy a loadBalancer called `frontend-external`, which will expose the frontend service.

 ```yaml
 ---